hydgladiator/dataphin/intl.en-US/Product Introduction/What is Dataphin?.md

 -   **Data standardization**

-    Based on the architecture defined in global design and the fundamental data collected by data ingestion, you can create data elements such as dimensions and statistical metrics.
+    Based on the architecture defined in global design and the source data layer built by data ingestion, you can create data elements such as dimensions and statistical metrics.
 You can use these data elements to ensure that unambiguous and standardized data will be produced.

 -   **Modeling**

     You can use the data elements created for data standardization to visually design data models.
 After the data models are submitted and published, Dataphin automatically generates code of the models and recurrent scheduled data production tasks.
-This is a full suite of services that provides total/complete management of common data production.
+This is a full suite of services that provides complete management of data production on the common dimensional model layer.

 -   **Coding**